JohnnyMoonlight/simplecalendar/README.md

 Find informations about how to set up your development environment here.
 ###IntelliJ
 1. Clone the repository
-2. Open with IntelliJ, confirm the dialogue to import the gradle script
+2. Open with IntelliJ, confirm the dialogue to import the gradle script and execute the build task
 3. Project Settings (Ctrl+Shift+Alt+S): Choose the default SDK for the project (Java 11, where ever it lives on your machine)

 4. Set up the run configurations: